-The Jewish religious leaders knew full well who Yahushua was proclaiming to be.
+The Jewish religious leaders knew full well whom Yahushua was proclaiming to be.
 Yahushua was telling them he was Yahu Yahweh, the deity who appeared to Abraham, Issak, and Jacob as found in the Torah.

-What then is the conclusion regarding the use of the name Yah and its supposed meaning that it is but an acceptable short or abbreviated form of the sacred name Yahweh?
+What, then, is the conclusion regarding the use of the name Yah and its supposed meaning that it is but an acceptable short or abbreviated form of the sacred name Yahweh?

 The evidence reveals that the term “Yah” is nothing but a fraud perpetrated by the Jewish scribes in an effort to conceal the identity and true name of father Yahweh’s son, “Yahu.”